 The dry method of popping corn is the older one.
 It uses dry heat such as fire (or nowadays, an air popper).

 The wet method, however, uses oil and/or steam to distribute the heat among all the kernels, resulting in more popping.
-Traditional microwave popcorn, along with movie theater popcorn and commercial popcorn makers, all use the wet method.
-(Although, you can technically use the dry method in the microwave as well — more on that below.)

 When it comes to the type of corn used, there is no major difference between microwave popcorn and other types of popcorn.
-Microwave popcorn, however, very often contains additives that air-popped popcorn does not, which we’ll discuss more in a minute.

 Why All The Bad Rumors About Microwave Popcorn?

-In recent decades, microwave popcorn has come under some fire as being an unhealthy snack because of the chemicals it contains, which are associated with serious and long-term health issues.
-Generally, microwave popcorn is not good for you.
-That said, there are certain brands that are better, safer, and healthier than others.
-So before we look at healthier microwave popcorn brands, let’s look at some more of the toxic ingredients that are often used in microwave popcorn.
+Well, in recent decades, microwave popcorn has come under some fire as being an unhealthy snack because of the chemicals it contains, which are associated with serious and long-term health issues.
+Because of these added chemicals, most microwave popcorn is not good for you.

 Most of the danger in microwave popcorn comes not from the actual corn itself, but from the bag.
 The bags are commonly lined with chemicals called per- and polyfluoroalkyl substances, also known as PFAS, which repel grease so that the oils don’t soak through the bag.

 These chemicals are known to build up in the body and are linked with things like cancer, infertility, and other serious and long-term health issues.
 These chemicals do not break down in our bodies or the environment; they just keep piling up over time (hence their nickname, “forever chemicals”).
-These chemicals have been found in 99% of Americans’ blood, and in a more recent study, in 100% of sampled breastmilk.

 If you haven’t checked them out yet, I highly recommend checking out the documentary The Devil We Know and the movie Dark Waters.
 These are both films that expose the chemical company, DuPont’s, role in studying and covering up their knowledge of how dangerous these “forever chemicals” are, and the resulting lawsuits that came from the scandal.
-Although this family of chemicals is found in all kinds of consumer products, the focus of these films is on Teflon (the toxic non-stick cookware).

 Here’s the crazy part: following the DuPont scandal, the FDA did its own investigation into PFOA (which is just one specific kind of PFAS) to find out where they’re coming from.
 The results of their investigation concluded that microwave popcorn bags could account for more than 20% of the PFOA in Americans’ blood!
 When considering the number of consumer products that contain PFOA, that’s a big number.

 In 2011, many microwave popcorn manufacturers voluntarily removed certain PFAS chemicals from their products.
 Then in 2016, the FDA banned the use of three different long-chain PFAS.
-This is definitely progress to celebrate, and it might mean that microwave popcorn is safer now than it was just a decade or two ago.
+This is definitely progress to celebrate, and it might mean that microwave popcorn is *slightly* safer now than it was just a decade or two ago.

 However, unfortunately, manufactures have historically just replaced one toxic ingredient for another very similar one in order to get around a ban such as this one.
 For example, for their non-stick cookware, DuPont now uses a substance called GenX instead of polytetrafluoroethylene (PTFE).
 Although they initially said it was safer, GenX has been found to cause the same problems as PTFE in lab tests.

-So we know that many brands of microwave popcorn contain toxic PFAS, but what about other toxic chemicals?
+So, we know that many brands of microwave popcorn contain toxic PFAS, but what about other toxic chemicals?
 Let’s look at one other very common microwave popcorn additive: diacetyl.

-Diacetyl
+Diacetyl & 2,3-Pentanedione

 Another ingredient of major concern in microwave popcorn is diacetyl, which is an artificial flavor that gives popcorn that super-buttery taste.
 Diacetyl is also used in other products like margarine, baked goods, candy, e-cigarettes, and even pet food.